TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-2.md

 After setting up the skeleton for your project it's time to set up the database.
 As usual, there's quite a bit of background information that you will find useful as you progress.

+### Learning Outcomes
+- Explain CRUD and how it correlates to HTTP methods.

 ### CRUD

 CRUD is a concept that comes up a lot in web development, and it's the type of thing that might show up in interview questions so it's worth taking a little time to make sure you understand what it refers to.
 Thankfully, it's a relatively simple concept.